jormc/wemos_sketches/README.md

 * `mac` : shows the ESP8266 mac in the serial monitor
 * `webserver`: very simple webserver made with the ESP8266
+* `ap_sta_sequence`: start your ESP8266 into STA mode, and if timeout error, then starts the AP mode